IntrinsicResolver

 Resolves intrinsic implementations for method calls based on argument representation and protocol version.

 When the lowering encounters a method call like list.isEmpty, the resolver checks if there is an optimized intrinsic implementation for the argument's runtime representation (e.g., SumDataList).
 If found, it substitutes the provider's body (with the actual argument SIR) and re-lowers it.
-The already-lowered argument is cached in lctx.precomputedValues so that re-lowering the substituted SIR finds it without recomputation.
+Already-lowered arguments are tracked via the annotation-keyed argCache mechanism (see LoweringContext.argCache), so re-lowering the substituted SIR returns the pre-lowered value without recomputation.

 The registry is hardcoded — adding new intrinsic providers requires editing the registry and creating the @Compile provider object.